polvalente/handoff/docs/guides/getting_started.md

 ## Next Steps

-Now that you understand the basics of Handout, you might want to explore:
+Now that you understand the basics of Handoff, you might want to explore:

 - [Distributed Execution](distributed_execution.md) - Execute your DAGs across multiple nodes
 - [Resource Management](resource_management.md) - Define and manage computational resources